chrisdone-archive/prana/README.md

 |Add hotswapping support (like Emacs)| – | Requires exploration/experiment |
 |Threaded runtime/concurrency| – | Could be tricky |

+##### FFI support

+* All the base packages only use static FFI calls, we can ignore dynamic ones for now.
+* Wrappers are used in the base packages.

 #### Parallel goals

 |Milestone|Status|Appraisal|